Interim Peace: Finland seeks German rapprochement

-Germany has traditionally been a counterweight to Russia in the Baltic region, and despite the fact that Hitler's Third Reich had acquiesced with the invader, Finland perceived some value in also seeking warmer relations in that direction.
+Germany had traditionally been a counterweight to Russia in the Baltic region, and despite the fact that Hitler's Third Reich had acquiesced with the invader, Finland perceived some value in also seeking warmer relations in that direction.
 After the German occupation of Norway, and particularly after the Allied evacuation from northern Norway, the relative importance of a German rapprochement increased.
-Finland had queried about the possibility of buying arms from Germany on May 9, but Germany refused to even discuss the matter.
+Finland had queried about the possibility of buying arms from Germany on 9 May, but Germany refused to even discuss the matter.

 From May 1940, Finland pursued a campaign to re-establish the good relations with Germany that had soured in the last year of the 1930s.
 Finland rested her hope in the fragility of the Nazi–Soviet bond, and in the many personal friendships between Finnish and German athletes, scientists, industrialists, and military officers.
 A part of that policy was accrediting the energetic former Prime Minister Toivo Mikael Kivimäki as ambassador in Berlin in June 1940.
 The Finnish mass media not only refrained from criticism of Nazi Germany, but also took active part in this campaign.
 Dissent was censored.
 Seen from Berlin, this looked like a refreshing contrast to the annoyingly anti-Nazi press in Sweden.

-After the fall of France, in late June, the Finnish ambassador in Stockholm heard from the diplomatic sources that Britain could soon be forced to negotiate peace with Germany.
+After the fall of France, in June 1940, the Finnish ambassador in Stockholm heard from the diplomatic sources that Britain could soon be forced to negotiate peace with Germany.
 The experience from World War I emphasized the importance of close and friendly relations with the victors, and accordingly the courting of Nazi Germany was stepped up still further.

 The first crack in the German coldness towards Finland was registered in late July, when Ludwig Weissauer, a secret representative of the German Foreign Minister, visited Finland and queried Mannerheim and Ryti about Finland's willingness to defend the country against the Soviet Union.
 Mannerheim estimated the Finnish army could last a few weeks without more arms.
 Weissauer left without any promises.